 One-time costs include acquiring interests in land, including conservation easements and fee simple ownership from willing landowners; associated plans and administrative costs related to lands and partnership programs; surveys, boundary posting and fencing.
-Due to various factors (explained in the Draft RPS/EIS), a range of costs is estimated to be from \$3,690,000 to \$14,973,000.
+Due to various factors (explained in the Final RPS/EIS), a range of costs is estimated to be from \$3,690,000 to \$14,973,000.
 Recurring costs for two staff positions and related expenditures are estimated to be \$160,000 per year.

-Reclamation Operations
+Reclamation and Western Operations

-For both alternatives, Reclamation and Western Area Power Administration (Western) would continue their administrative jurisdiction and responsibilities within and adjacent to the NRA, including construction, operations, maintenance, replacement, and additions, consistent with Reclamation law, and other applicable laws and regulations.
-Formal establishment of the area as an NRA under Alternative 2 would not amend or supplement existing Reclamation law applicable to the Aspinall Unit or the Uncompany project.
-Reclamation, Western, and NPS would continue to consult with each other, as necessary and appropriate.
-Thus, there would be no adverse impacts to Reclamation and Western responsibilities under either alternative.
+For both alternatives in the RPS, Reclamation and Western would continue their administrative jurisdiction and responsibilities within and adjacent to the NRA, including construction, operation, maintenance, replacements, and additions; and they and their assigns would continue to have unrestricted access to their lands and land interests, water and water interests, and facilities; consistent with Reclamation law, and other applicable laws and regulations.
+Formal establishment of the area as an NRA under Alternative 2 would not amend or supplement existing Reclamation law applicable to the Aspinall Unit or the Uncompangre Project.
+Reclamation, Western, and NPS would continue